Medically reviewed by Drugs.com. Last updated on Jul 22, 2020.

 • Cigarette smokers: Clearance may be increased and systemic exposure decreased in cigarette smokers due to hepatic enzyme (ie, CYP1A2) induction.
 Patients should be instructed to quit smoking prior to initiation of therapy; cigarette smoking should be avoided during therapy.

-Hepatic function (prior to initiation, monthly for first 6 months, then every 3 months); signs of photosensitivity; gastrointestinal events (eg, diarrhea, nausea, vomiting); weight loss
+Hepatic function (prior to initiation, monthly for first 6 months, then every 3 months thereafter and as clinically indicated); signs of photosensitivity; gastrointestinal events (eg, diarrhea, nausea, vomiting); weight loss.

 Adverse events have been observed in animal reproduction studies.